Art & Philosophy BA (Hons)

-Students applying for Art, Philosophy & Contemporary Practices must successfully complete our 1 year Art and Design (General Foundation) course.
+Students applying for Art & Philosophy must successfully complete our 1 year Art and Design (General Foundation) course.
 In this instance you should apply using the UCAS code WW12.

-Alternatively, if you have already completed a recognised foundation course or equivalent elsewhere then apply directly to Art, Philosophy & Contemporary Practices.
+Alternatively, if you have already completed a recognised foundation course or equivalent elsewhere then apply directly to Art and Philosophy.

 Academic qualifications will be assessed via submission of UCAS form and a half hour interview.

 - ‘Creative Ability’ is assessed on the basis of the submitted formal portfolio (please see below guidance notes on portfolio submission)